 We all know Christmas is more than just one day and the stress can mount when trying to get everything ready for this special season.
-Our advice: get as much done ahead of time, and use shortcuts that won’t compromise on quality whenever you can!
+Our advice: get as much done ahead of time, and use shortcuts that won’t compromise on quality wherever you can!
 These tips will help you make the most of the festive time with minimal fuss, so get the following items ticked off your to-do list to alleviate the stress of Christmas planning.

 1. Get your kitchen stocked in late November

 Purchase any food items that will last, like wine, cooking oils, chutneys or chocolates, as well as household staples like cling film, tin foil, roasting trays, Magic Oven Bags and storage containers.
 While you’re at it, give the fridge and freezer a good clean-out to make room for the Christmas haul of leftovers.
 If you’re ordering a turkey from a butcher, now’s the time to place your order.

 The traditional Christmas pudding is a must-have at most Christmas dinners, and it’s actually better the further ahead it’s made — most recipes typically recommend making it about one month in advance.
 The combination of dried fruits and spices only taste better over time, and the high moisture content of the pudding keeps it perfectly decadent for serving on the big day.
 There are also plenty of great options for store-bought puddings when you don’t have time to make one from scratch; generally, opt for puddings that have been aged for a few months.

 3. Keep things simple without sacrificing quality